Atababy/measurement-problems/README.md

 The dataset used , which includes Amazon product data, includes product categories and various metadata.
 The product with the most reviews in the electronics category has user ratings and reviews.

-reviewerID--- User ID
+- 'reviewerID':User ID

-asin---Product ID
+- 'asin'---Product ID

-reviewerName---Username
+- reviewerName---Username

-helpful---Helpful Rating rating
+- helpful---Helpful Rating rating

-reviewText---Review
+- reviewText---Review

-overall---Product rating
+- overall---Product rating

-summary---Review summary
+- summary---Review summary

-unixReviewTime---Review zamanı
+- unixReviewTime---Review zamanı

-reviewTime---Review time Raw
+- reviewTime---Review time Raw

-day_diff---Number of days since review
+- day_diff---Number of days since review

-helpful_yes---The number of times the review was found useful
+- helpful_yes---The number of times the review was found useful

-total_vote---Number of votes given to the review
+- total_vote---Number of votes given to the review